 Craniosynostosis – In an infant, the skull bones are not completely hardened.
 As the baby grows, the plates of soft bones fuse to form the skull.
 Due to certain birth defects, the skull bone joints close prematurely much before the brain is fully formed leading to a condition called Craniosynostosis.
 The appearance of the baby and eyesight alterations are caused in craniosynostosis due to the buildup of pressure on the brain as it grows.

 Traumatic brain and spinal injuries – In case of trauma or injury to the brain and spinal cord in a child, early diagnosis and proper treatment either with medication or surgery can save lives and give a better quality of life.
+Consult with the top neurologist in Delhi today to be on the safer side.

 Pediatric Neurosurgery is a sub-speciality in surgical medicine that relates to the treatment of any abnormal condition occurring in the brain, and spinal cord through a surgical procedure in children.
-Some of these abnormal conditions are injury, trauma, tumour, congenital abnormalities, etc.
+Some of these abnormal conditions are injury, trauma, tumour, congenital abnormalities, etc. Visit Manipal, the best Pediatric Neurosurgery hospital in Dwarka, Delhi to know more about the treatment.

 Certain genetic conditions, structural abnormalities of brain e.g. medial temporal sclerosis, infections of the brain, trauma, brain tumours are some of the known associations.
 However, in a large group of the case, the exact cause is difficult to ascertain.